plan-systems/design-docs/proof-of-correctness.md

 ## On Digital Security

-We acknowledge that even the most advanced secure systems are vulnerable to private key theft, socially engineered deception, or physical coercion.
+We acknowledge that even the most advanced and secure systems are vulnerable to private key loss or theft, socially engineered deception, or physical coercion.
 That is, an adversary in possession of another's private keys without their knowledge, or an adversary manipulating or coercing others is difficult (or impossible) to prevent.
 Biometric authentication systems can mitigate _some_ of these threats, but they also introduce additional surfaces that could be exploited (e.g. spoofing a biometric device or exploiting an engineering oversight).

-Security frameworks often don't analyze the loss of private keys since the implications are typically catastrophic, allowing these scenarios to be swept under the rug.
-The system of operation discussed here features swift auto-countermeasures _once it becomes known_ that private keys have been compromised or unauthorized access has occurred.
+Security frameworks often don't analyze or provision for the loss of private keys since the implications are typically catastrophic, effectively making the issue someone else's intractable problem.
+Any system lacking such analysis and provisioning can only be considered incomplete for every-day use.
+The system of operation discussed here features swift countermeasures _once it becomes known_ that private keys have been compromised or suspect activity has occured.
+Furhter, loss of private key scenaros are discussed in detail.

 ---

 ## On Network Latency

-When a chain of events is described in this system, replicated data transactions and messages are assumed to take non-trivial periods of time to propagate across the network.
-It is also assumed that any number of nodes could be offline for indefinite periods of time.
-Note that a specific choice of **𝓛** may impose requirements on node connectivity in the service of offering safety or consensus services.
+In any system, replicated data transactions and messages take non-trivial periods of time to traverse and propagate across the network.
+Also, any number of nodes could be offline for indefinite periods of time.

+No assuptions are made about network connectivity or reachabilty in this proof, and propagation times are expressed in terms of **Δ<sub>C</sub>**:
-Given the nodes of **C**, let **Δ<sub>C</sub>** be the time period needed for there to be at least a 99% chance that all _reachable_ nodes in **C** have received a given replicated message.
-For a network of 10,000 reachable nodes in 2018, **Δ<sub>C</sub>** is in the neighborhood of 1-10 minutes, depending on how **𝓛** implements transaction replication.
+- Given the nodes of **C**, let **Δ<sub>C</sub>** be the time period needed for there to be at least a 99.9% chance that all _reachable_ nodes in **C** have received a given replicated transaction.
+- For example, given a swarm of reachable nodes on a WAN, **Δ<sub>C</sub>** is in the neighborhood of 1-10 minutes, depending on how **𝓛<sub>C</sub>** implements transaction replication (even swarms larger than 10<sup>6</sup>)

+Note that the implmentation of **𝓛<sub>C</sub>** could impose strong requirements on network connectivity in the service of offering safety or consensus services.

 ---